amoncaldas/WPP/webapp/README.md

 ### Menu ###

 The menu displayed in the header and in the sidebar (low resolution and mobile devices) is loaded from the back-end server and adjusted to be show according the app status (user authenticated or not).
 The menu items retrieval is fetched by the on the `created` event of the `@fragments/Header` component.
-So, it dispatch the store `fetchHeadMenu` and the menu is retrieved by the `@common/main-menu.js` that internally uses the `@support/menu-manager.js` and the `@support/model-service.js`.
+So, it dispatch the store `fetchMainMenu` and the menu is retrieved by the `@common/main-menu.js` that internally uses the `@support/menu-manager.js` and the `@support/model-service.js`.
 Once the items form the back-end are loaded, they are treated to add/remove custom items and define sidebar items icons in the `@common/main-menu.js`.

 ## Debug ##